Christmas for the City FAQ's for 2017

 Where do I enter the Benton Convention Center?

-- If walking in, enter on Cherry St between 5th and 6th Street.
+- If walking in, enter on Cherry St between 5th and 6th Street or on 5th Street between Cherry and Marshall.

 Will the event be handicap accessible for those with disabilities?